Get the best Bluetooth headphones under $100 right now.

 Accompanied with a nicely padded headband, you can easily wear these for quite some time.
 Just be aware that there’s some sound leakage.

-You can expect a 50-hour battery life with a single charge.
+You can expect a 50-hour long battery life with a single charge.
 And if you feel like the battery is about to die, a simple 15-minute plug-in brings another 10 hours of playback.

 For slightly cheaper options see the best earbuds under $50.